sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html#xcoms) from within the PySpark code.

-The Worker pod's requests and limits are dynamically mutated by the provider to match the Spark Driver's configuration.
+The Worker pod's **requests** and **limits** are dynamically mutated by the provider to match the Spark Driver's configuration.
 The Spark Driver will then provision the Executor pods by communicating directly with the Kubernetes API.
-Once the Airflow task is over, the Spark pods are destroyed and the relative provisioned resources are automatically released.
+Once the Airflow task is over, the Spark pods are destroyed and the related provisioned resources are automatically released.

 #### Spark Pod placement
-To minimize networking bottlenecks and costs, Spark Executor Pods should be placed *close* to each other and possibly *close* to the Spark Driver.
+To minimize networking bottlenecks and costs, Spark Executor Pods should be placed **close** to each other and possibly **close** to the Spark Driver.
 Unless otherwise specified, the `pysparkonk8s` provider will generate pod affinity rules to try to ensure the following pod placement:
 1. try to spawn executors on the same node as the driver pod;
 2. otherwise, try to spawn executors on the same node as the other executor pods;